iszczesniak/cpp/templates/index.md

 An example below shows the implementation of an object factory.
-The argument of calling `factory` is passed to the constructor of the object whose type is given by the template arguement.
-The compiler is unable to deduce the type of the constructed object, so we have to provide it explicitly.
+The argument of calling `factory` is passed to the constructor of the object whose type is given by the template parameter `T`.
+The compiler is unable to deduce the argument for `T`, so we have to provide it explicitly.

 ```cpp